 \section{Optimization dynamics}

-Numerical optimizations can still fail when $\Phi$ is an embedding, due in large part to degeneracy of the Hessian, negative curvature, or vanishing gradients.
-We now analyze \emph{optimization-dynamic effects} caused by these issues and their role in determining whether a theoretically well-posed reconstruction problem is numerically tractable.
-To start, we show the ways in which chaotic dynamics cause adjoint state estimation to fail.
+Numerical optimizations can still fail when $\Phi$ is an embedding, due in large part to degeneracy of the Hessian (when computed in finite precision), negative curvature, or vanishing gradients.
+We now analyze \emph{optimization-dynamic effects} caused by these issues and their role in determining whether a topologically well-posed reconstruction problem is numerically tractable.
+To start, we show the ways in which chaotic dynamics cause variational state estimation to fail.
 We then use analytical and empirical results to demonstrate why the Hessian creates a poorly condition loss landscape both near optimality and far away from it.
-These observations motivate our use of NCN, which leverages curvature information to stabilize adjoint marching.
+These observations motivate the use of NCN, which leverages curvature information from the Hessian to rescale gradients and select effective search directions.
 Lastly, we present an upper bound for the loss reduction from a single NCN step, and we show numerical results that clarify when and why the optimizer becomes trapped.